TwisterJS/TwisterJS.github.io/_posts/2015-05-22-alpha-testing-successful.md

 ---
 I am pleased to announce that we had a successful first round of alpha testing this week!

-I were in a bit of a rush getting the first app to a testable state.
-School was letting out very soon, so we didn't have much time for students to test our app.
+I was in a bit of a rush getting the first app to a testable state.
+School was letting out very soon, so I didn't have much time for students to test the app.

-The code for the app is [TwisterJS: HTML for Beginners]().
+The code for the app is [TwisterJS: HTML for Beginners](http://www.github.com/TwisterJS/htmlApp).
 This app includes a video, two games, and a short glossary of HTML tags.
-[You can run the app in your browser here.](link here)
+[You can run the app in your browser here.](http://TwisterJS.github.io/htmlApp/www)

 I decided to do a mobile app as our first project because several of the students we were targeting don't have Internet or even computers at home.
-Family members frequently have smartphones.
+Although, family members frequently have smartphones.

 On the other end of the spectrum, each student has an iPad in the classroom.

 With hopes of reaching as many students as possible, I decided that a mobile app would be the way to go.